Charmed Apache Spark Documentation - Tutorial Setup Environment

 export S3_BUCKET="spark-tutorial"

-Later during the tutorial, we will need to create a S3 bucket and upload some sample files into this bucket.
+Later during the tutorial, we will need to create an S3 bucket and upload some sample files into this bucket.
 The MinIO add-on offers access to a built-in Web UI which can be used to interact with the local S3 object storage.
 Alternatively, we can also use AWS CLI if we prefer to use CLI commands over a graphical user interface.

 To set up the AWS CLI, let’s run the following commands: